psu13/mutable-hakyll/draft/qm-two-ways.md

 Anyway, after this setup what you then do is solve the Schrödinger equation a bunch of times for different examples that model various odd behaviors that you can observe in atomic particles.
-Sprinkled into all of this computation might be some strange semi-mystical rumbling about "wave/particle duality" or whatever, but there is not a lot of emphasis on the conceptual core of what's going on.
+There are particles in boxes, particles tunneling through walls, the ubiquitous harmonic oscillator, and so on.
+Sprinkled into all of this computation might be some strange semi-mystical rumbling about "wave/particle duality" or whatever, but there it's hard to get at the conceptual core of what's going on.
 By the end of the class you might conclude that what is hard and mysterious about quantum mechanics is the solving of differential equations.

 When I took quantum mechanics in college, this is the course I got and I dropped out in a